Constructors in Java

 Rule: If there is no constructor in a class, compiler automatically creates a default constructor.

-Q) What is the purpose of default constructor?
+Q) What is the purpose of a default constructor?

-Default constructor is used to provide the default values to the object like 0, null etc. depending on the type.
+The default constructor is used to provide the default values to the object like 0, null, etc., depending on the type.

 Example of default constructor that displays the default valuesTest it Now

 Explanation:In the above class,you are not creating any constructor so compiler provides you a default constructor.
 Here 0 and null values are provided by default constructor.

 A constructor which has a specific number of parameters is called a parameterized constructor.